 Root Causes & Impact:

 Smart cameras monitor blind spots, pedestrian walkways, and vehicle paths.
-AI detects near-misses and unsafe interactions (like pedestrians in forklift zones), issuing live alerts to supervisors and logging the event for follow-up.
+AI can detect unsafe interactions (like pedestrians in forklift zones), issuing real-time alerts to supervisors and logging the event for follow-up.

 Scenario: